TS SSC Exam Invigilator Duties & Instructions for 10th Class Board Exams

 ACT NO.25 OF 1997: Special Instructions To The Invigilators Duties Of Invigilators

 IMPORTANT NOTE: a.
 These instructions are divided into two parts. b.
-Part-I deals with General Instructions applicable to all papers. c.
-The Invigilators are informed that Coding is being implemented for all the subjects of SSC, OSSC and Vocational Public Examinations also.
+Part I deals with General Instructions applicable to all papers. c.
+The Invigilators are informed that coding is also being implemented for all SSC, OSSC, and Vocational Public Examinations subjects.

 d.
-Detailed instructions to be followed while conducting examinations are given in the Part-II of these instructions.
-Any deviation/ mistake /lapse on the part of the invigilator will lead to severe consequences such as withholding the results of the candidates in his room, non-identification of the answer scripts of the candidate and severe disciplinary action against the invigilator concerned.
+Part-II of these instructions provides detailed instructions for conducting examinations.
+Any deviation/ mistake /lapse on the part of the invigilator will lead to severe consequences, such as withholding the candidates’ results in his room, non-identification of the candidates’ answer scripts, and severe disciplinary action against the invigilator concerned.

 e.
-Read all the instructions carefully and in case of any doubt, please discuss with the Chief Superintendent and the Departmental Officer.
+Read all the instructions carefully, and if you have any doubts, please discuss them with the Chief Superintendent and the Departmental Officer.
 Any lapse on his / her part will cause irrevocable damage to the candidates.

 General Instructions

-3. RECEIPT OF QUESTION PAPERS: On receipt of the Question papers from the Chief Superintendent, he/she should check up whether the name of the subject, Paper code, medium etc., pertains to that day’s examination as per the time table and whether the number of question papers are sufficient for the number of students taking examinations in the hall allotted to him/ her.
+3. RECEIPT OF QUESTION PAPERS: On receipt of the Question papers from the Chief Superintendent, he/she should check whether the name of the subject, Paper code, medium, etc., pertains to that day’s examination as per the timetable and whether the number of question papers is sufficient for the number of students taking examinations in the hall allotted to him/ her.

-WARNING: If the question papers of the next day or wrong paper code or wrong subject or wrong medium or wrong combination are received by the Invigilator, He/she should return them immediately to the Chief Superintendent/ Departmental Officer and ensure that correct question papers are given to him/her immediately.
+WARNING: If the question papers of the next day or the wrong paper code, wrong subject or wrong medium, or wrong combination are received by the Invigilator, He/she should return them immediately to the Chief Superintendent/ Departmental Officer and ensure that the correct question papers are given to him/her immediately.

-4. SEATING ARRANGEMENTS FOR CANDIDATES: The Invigilator should ensure that no candidate is disturbed from the original seating arrangement allotted to his/her room in the Jumbling system and arranged by the Chief Superintendent of the centre.
+4. SEATING ARRANGEMENTS FOR CANDIDATES: The Invigilator should ensure that no candidate is disturbed from the original seating arrangement allotted to his/her room in the Jumbling system and arranged by the center’s Chief Superintendent.

 Because, the schools do not have equal strength and similarly the capacities of centres constituted are not uniform and jumbling is done by computer programming it is likely, but rarely, 4 to 5 students of the same school might be allotted continuously.

-In all such cases he should report to the Chief Superintendent and get the seating arrangement modified internally in the same room so that they will not be seated in a continuous manner and if it is not possible to adjust in the same room, they may be adjusted in the next room so that the same school children are not seated continuously.
-As far as possible the children should be made comfortable mentally without disturbance and without problem to the students.
+In all such cases, he should report to the Chief Superintendent and get the seating arrangement modified internally in the same room so that they will not be seated continuously.
+If it is impossible to adjust in the same room, they may be adjusted in the next room so that the same school children are not continuously seated.
+As far as possible, the children should be mentally comfortable without disturbing the students or creating problems.

-5. ATTENDANCE SHEETS: The computerized attendance sheets with scanned photos of the candidates are supplied to the Chief Superintendents of the centres.
-The Invigilator of the concerned room shall obtain the signatures of all candidates assigned to his/her room on every day of the examination at relevant columns and the Invigilators concerned also have to put their signatures on the attendance sheets provided at the relevant columns at the bottom of the sheets on each day of the examination.
+5. ATTENDANCE SHEETS: The computerized attendance sheets with scanned photos of the candidates are supplied to the Chief Superintendents of the centers.
+The Invigilator of the concerned room shall obtain the signatures of all candidates assigned to his/her room in the relevant columns on every day of the examination, and the Invigilators concerned also have to put their signatures on the attendance sheets provided in the relevant columns at the bottom of the sheets on each day of the examination.

-The attendance sheets would be circulated daily by the Chief Superintendent of the centre to all examination rooms for this purpose.
-He should not allow any candidate/ candidates who are not allotted to his room or who do not belong to his centre.
-Severe action will be taken as per the Act 25 of 97 for indulging in such activities.
+For this purpose, the chief superintendent of the center would circulate the attendance sheets daily to all examination rooms.
+He should not allow any candidate/ candidates who are not allotted to his room or who do not belong to his center.
+Severe action will be taken per Act 25 of 97 for indulging in such activities.

-There is no need to get the signatures of the candidates on the Hall Tickets as was done in the previous years since the candidates’ signatures have to be obtained on the attendance sheets itself at the relevant column.
+There is no need to get the candidates’ signatures on the Hall Tickets as was done in the previous years since the candidates’ signatures have to be obtained on the attendance sheets in the relevant column.

-b) The Invigilators have to verify the identity of the candidate with reference to the photo on hall tickets and attendance sheets and report to the Chief Superintendent of the centre if any impersonation or discrepancy is found.
+b) The Invigilators have to verify the candidate’s identity using the photo on hall tickets and attendance sheets and report to the Chief Superintendent of the center if any impersonation or discrepancy is found.

-c) The candidates shall be allowed to the examination Hall up to 9:35 a.m. only.
-No candidate should be allowed after 9:35 a.m.
+c) Candidates shall be allowed to the examination Hall only up to 9:35 a.m.; no candidate shall be allowed after 9:35 a.m.

 7. Special Instructions On Issuing Question Papers To Candidates: (Private Once Failed):

-For the reasons not known both Invigilator and the candidates are getting confused, with the result there are instances every year where the candidates were given 03T paper for 01T and vice versa.
-Similar occurrences are there in the case of 01U and 03U also.
-Sometimes the candidates themselves demanded wrong Question paper and answered them.
-To avoid confusion, composite course question papers are supplied in colour paper.
+For unknown reasons, both the Invigilator and the candidates are getting confused.
+As a result, there are instances every year where the candidates are given 03T paper for 01T and vice versa.
+Similar occurrences are also present in the cases of 01U and 03U.
+Sometimes, the candidates themselves demand the wrong Question paper and answer it.
+To avoid confusion, composite course question papers are supplied on color paper.

 i.
 SECOND LANGUAGE: 1.
-All the students have to study and appear for Telugu either as 1 st Language or 2nd Language compulsorily from SSC Examinations March 2008 vide G.O.Ms.
+All students have to study and appear for Telugu either as 1st Language or 2nd Language compulsorily from SSC Examinations March 2008 vide G.O.Ms.
 No. 86, dt.2-7-03 of Education (SE-C&TBP) Department.

 The other State students take admission in VI standard in any formal schools of Telangana, it should be made mandatory that they have to study 3 languages opting 09T (Telugu) as Second Language.
-Further, in case of students of other States take admission in the State whose Second Language is Hindi in the previous schools they may be continued with learning Hindi as Second Language in the newly admitted schools in Telangana.
-Those students who join in higher classes from VII onwards coming from other States with other than Telugu Medium study may be exempted from studying II language.
+Further, in case students of other States are admitted to the State whose Second Language is Hindi in the previous schools, they may continue learning Hindi as a Second Language in the newly admitted schools in Telangana.
+Those students who join higher classes from VII onwards and come from states besides Telugu Medium study may be exempted from studying II language.

-On the day of the examination of 2nd Language, 09H Question paper should be issued to only those candidates who have answered First language Telugu i.e., 01T/02T, or 03T/04S.
-Under no circumstances the candidates of 1 st language Telugu should be given 2nd language Telugu question paper i.e 09T.
-Similarly, the candidates who have answered 1st language Hindi, i.e., 01H /02H should be given 2nd language Telugu 09T.
+On the 2nd Language examination day, the 09H Question paper should be issued only to candidates who have answered First language, Telugu, i.e., 01T/02T or 03T/04S.
+Under no circumstances should the candidates of 1st language Telugu be given 2nd language Telugu question paper, i.e 09T.
+Similarly, the candidates who have answered 1st language Hindi, i.e., 01H /02H, should be given 2nd language Telugu 09T.

 ii.
-PENALTY FOR ISSUING the WRONG COMBINATION OF QUESTION PAPERS: The Invigilators will be solely held responsible for the issue of any type of the wrong combination of question papers to the students.
+PENALTY FOR ISSUING THE WRONG COMBINATION OF QUESTION PAPERS: The Invigilators will be solely responsible for any type of wrong combination of question papers for the students.
 Persons responsible for the issue of wrong question papers will be punished as per Act 25 of 1997 for negligence in discharging their duties.
-Hence the Invigilators shall seek clarifications from Chief Superintendent of the centre even for slightest doubt and objection raised by the Examinees.
+Hence, the Invigilators shall seek clarifications from the Chief Superintendent of the center even if the Examinees raise the slightest doubt or objection.
 Severe disciplinary action will be taken against all concerned for such lapses.

 iii.
-VERIFICATION BY CANDIDATES: As soon as the question papers are given to the candidates, the Invigilators should ask all the candidates to verify the question paper given to them before answering it, whether the Question paper given to them is relevant to the subject/paper code.
+VERIFICATION BY CANDIDATES: As soon as the question papers are given to the candidates, the Invigilators should ask all the candidates to verify the question before answering whether the Question paper given is relevant to the subject/paper code.
 Medium/ day and date offered by them.
-The candidates may also be warned that any objection raised later during the examination will not be entertained and they have to lose the performance of that day’s examinations.
+The candidates may also be warned that any objection raised later during the examination will not be entertained, and they have to lose their performance in that day’s examinations.

 iv.
 DISCREPANCY IN SUBJECT COMBINATION IN THE HALL TICKET OR NOMINAL ROLL: If any of the candidate(s) report that the subjects offered by him/her are not printed in the Hall-ticket or printed nominal roll, you must report the matter to the Chief Superintendent.

-No candidate should be permitted to write any additional subject other than the one printed in the Halltickets or nominal rolls without taking a declaration on the lines that the candidate himself/herself is responsible for the change of subjects or appearing for the subject other than one printed in N.R and for any type of eventuality in this regard that may arise at later stage.
+No candidate should be permitted to write any additional subject other than the one printed in the Hall tickets or nominal rolls without taking a declaration on the lines that the candidate himself/herself is responsible for the change of subjects or appearing for the subject other than one printed in N.R and for any type of eventuality in this regard that may arise at a later stage.

 v.
-NOTING ROLL NUMBER ON QUESTION PAPER: The candidates shall be asked to note the Roll Numbers on the question papers soon after it is given to them in order to curb any exchange of question papers among them.
-The candidates may be strictly warned not to exchange their question papers, answer papers or communicate in any manner during the conduct of examinations, lest they would be booked under malpractice.
+NOTING ROLL NUMBER ON QUESTION PAPER: The candidates shall be asked to note the Roll Numbers on the question papers soon after they are given to them to curb any exchange of question papers.
+The candidates may be strictly warned not to exchange their question papers or answer papers, or communicate in any manner during the examinations, lest they be booked under malpractice.

 vi.
-ISSUING PART (B) – ONLY IN THE LAST HALF AN HOUR : The Part-B bit paper shall be given to the candidates along with main papers i.e., Part-A to the following Question Papers.
-They should be collected at the end along with main answer books.
+ISSUING PART (B) – ONLY IN THE LAST HALF AN HOUR: The Part-B bit paper shall be given to the candidates along with the main papers, i.e., Part-A to the following Question Papers.
+They should be collected at the end along with the main answer books.

 Sl.
 No. Subject Name Paper Code